-• National Payments Vision (NPV): in response to a recommendation from the independent Future of Payments Review, the Government has published the NPV to articulate the future direction for UK payments.
-Tasked with delivering on the NPV, the Payments Vision Delivery Committee's early deliverables are: (i) by end Q2 2025, to set out an approach for the development and delivery of the UK's retail infrastructure needs, and details of the associated governance and funding model; and (ii) by end-2025, building on this, to publish a sequenced plan of broader future initiatives (the Payments Forward Plan), and a recommended monitoring approach.

-- UK Competitiveness and Growth: In November 2024, the government launched a call for evidence on the UK's Financial Services Growth & Competitiveness Strategy.
-Fintech has been identified as one of the priority growth opportunities for the financial sector.
-The strategy is expected to be published in Spring 2025 and may contain new payments-related priorities. - FCA and PSR remits and powers: The FCA and PSR have been given a new growth focused remit in relation to payments regulation.
-This includes coordinating better to avoid congestion in the landscape, as well as supporting development of Open Banking with FCA as lead regulator.
-The PSR has refreshed its strategy and the FCA will issue a new strategy this year to replace its 2022-2025 strategy. - Open Banking: The FCA and PSR set out their next steps for open banking in January 2025.
-Among other things they a plan to put in place a new open banking payment method variable recurring payments increasing competition and choice. - Open Finance: The incoming Data (Use and Access) Bill, which is expected to receive Royal Assent in Q3, will transform Open Banking into a "smart data" scheme.
-The FCA plans to use anticipated powers under the bill to develop open finance, potentially prioritising SME lending.
-This has parallels with the planned FIDA Regulation in the EU. - Safeguarding and the Smarter Regulatory Framework (SRF) Following its October 2024 consultation on near- and long-term changes to the safeguarding regime for UK payments and e-money firms, the FCA expects to finalise the rules for the 'interim state' in H1, with a view to them applying in Q4.
+- National Payments Vision (NPV):.
+Tasked with delivering on the NPV, the Payments Vision Delivery Committee (PVDC) published an update on 15 July 2025 confirming it will publish a strategy for retail payments infrastructure in the Autumn.
+By the end of 2025, the PCDV will publish a sequenced plan of broader future initiatives (the Payments Forward Plan), and a recommended monitoring approach. - FCA and PSR: The FCA and PSR were given a new growth focused remit in relation to payments regulation.
+The PSR refreshed its strategy and the FCA also issued a new 2025-2030 strategy in March 2025.
+It was announced in March that the FCA will take over the functions of the PSR and the PSR will be abolished.
+The Financial Services Growth and Competitiveness Strategy published in July 2025 confirmed that HM Treasury will consult in September 2025 on abolishing the PSR. - UK Competitiveness and Growth: Fintech has been identified as one of the priority growth opportunities for the financial sector.
+The strategy announced that the FCA and PRA will launch a Scale-Up Unit to enhance engagement with fast-growing, innovative regulated firms, as well as cross-cutting reforms to improve authorisation timeframes. - Open Banking: The FCA and PSR, among other things, plan to put in place a new open banking payment method, variable recurring payments, to increase competition and choice.
+The April 2025 Regulatory Initiatives Grid confirmed that FCA will set out next steps for open banking in H2 2025, and HM Treasury will consult on a regulatory framework for open banking, with draft legislation. - Open Finance: The Data (Use and Access) Act, which received Royal Assent in June 2025, lays out a framework for the establishment of "smart data" schemes in the UK.
+The Government and FCA will publish an Open Finance Roadmap by March 2026.
+The FCA will also launch a Smart Data Accelerator to facilitate the testing of use cases and encourage the development of solutions, and help shape regulatory policy for Open Finance. - Safeguarding and the Smarter Regulatory Framework (SRF) Following its October 2024 consultation on near- and long-term changes to the safeguarding regime for UK payments and e-money firms, the FCA originally expected to finalise the rules for the 'interim state' in H1 2025 now expected H2 2025.
 During the 'interim state', the PSRs and EMRs will continue to apply (with enhancements).
 The 'end state' will begin when the safeguarding requirements in the PSRs and EMRs are revoked under the SRF programme.
 More work on revocation and replacement of payments legislation under the SRF is expected during the year.